KIT-IBPT/epics-open62541/README.md

 ### Configuring records

-The device support works with the aai, aao, ai, ao, bi, bo, longin, longout, mbbi, mbbo, mbbiDirect, and mbboDirect records.
+The device support works with the aai, aao, ai, ao, bi, bo, longin, longout, lsi, lso, mbbi, mbbo, mbbiDirect, mbboDirect, stringin, and stringout records.
 It is used by setting `DTYP` to `open62541`.

 Input records can be polled or they can be monitored through a subscription.
 When `SCAN` is set to `I/O Intr`, a monitored item for the specified node is